 Also I find keeping the lawn mowed low (once a week) and clear of all weeds/brush helpful.

 Ticks don’t like bright sunlight.
 They like tall grass, shade, leaf beds/debris

-- This reply was modified 1 week, 1 day ago by anon101.
+- This reply was modified 5 years, 11 months ago by anonymous.

 Another thing I do is check the dog from head to toe at bedtime for ticks.
 Make it a routine.
 Learn how to remove a tick with tweezers when you find one.